RadwanIbrahim/XF-TranstionPage-with-Prism/readme.md

-Sample to demonstrate how to use xamarin forms transtionpage (https://github.com/jsuarezruiz/xamarin-forms-page-transitions) with prism
+Xamarin forms app sample to demonstrate how to use xamarin forms transtionpage (https://github.com/jsuarezruiz/xamarin-forms-page-transitions) with prism.